How to become a contributor and submit your own code¶

 Composition of This Repository and Where/How to Contribute¶

-The Kubernetes Python client consists of this main repository (repo) and the base repo, the python-base repository.
-The main repository contains mostly files that are generated by the OpenAPI generator from this OpenAPI spec.
-The base repo is the utility part of the python client and allows developers to create their own kubernetes clients.
-The base repo is a submodule of the main repo.
+The Kubernetes Python client contains mostly files that are generated by the OpenAPI generator from this OpenAPI spec.
+In the repo there is also the utility part, which allows developers to create their own kubernetes clients (kubernetes/base).
+The base repo was once a submodule of the main repo, but is now integrated into the main repo.
+The archived code is available (here).

 Where to Submit Your Patch¶